jakeloggins/Clod/readme.md

 * If the sketch uploaded successfully, you'll see a prompt at the bottom of the screen.

-  * The prompt may display assembly and configuration information unique to the sketch.
+  * The prompt may display a link to assembly and configuration information unique to the sketch.
 If it does, follow the directions.

 * Once successfully uploaded and configured, select the device from the "Devices" section and click add.